-Each new change introduces a risk of breaking existing functionalities, potentially causing shipping delays or launch postponements.
+Each new change introduces a risk of breaking existing functionality, potentially causing shipping delays or launch postponements.
+In agile development environments and CI/CD pipelines, where code is updated frequently, a strong regression testing process is especially critical for catching bugs before they reach production.

-Evaluating your application against a full suite of tests helps find and fix unexpected software bugs or errors.
-It minimizes the effect on your users, including slow performance, crashing, and protecting your software’s integrity.
+Evaluating your application against a full test suite helps find and fix unexpected software bugs or errors.
+It minimizes the effect on your users, including slow performance and crashing, while protecting your software’s integrity across every release.

 This article will explore regression testing, why it’s important, techniques and tools, and best practices.